The Sulla Tips:

 like IÕve seen far too many brides make themselves miserable trying to match

-limo would look best against her dress.
+best against her dress.
 (Puh-leeze!)
+Or they think

-Or they think that the skies will rain fire and their wedding will suck if they
+that the skies will rain fire and their wedding will suck if they donÕt get

-donÕt get crazed about having the font on the save-the-dates match the cocktail
+crazed about having the font on the save-the-dates match the cocktail napkins.

-napkins.
 It wonÕt.
-If itÕs something you donÕt care about, but youÕre all
+If itÕs something you donÕt care about, but youÕre all uptight that

 IÕm also most